PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/4-final-team-deliverable.md

    **Jason** - Before this course, I had minimal experience with team-based software development.
 I was introduced to great tools such as Git and Trello, which were used through the whole development process.
 I enjoyed using Teams to communicate as well.
 I used to always code on my own and not work with people.
 Overall, this course made me comfortable with collaboration!

    **Lili** - It was a great learning experience to work on a full-stack project.
 Learning various frameworks for both front-end and back-end development.
 Lots to do in the near future to have myself comfortable in building full-stack products.
 For example, JavaScript has many cool features such as Node.js and Machine Learning on JavaScript.
 It's really cool to discover and learn development tools.

+    **Ben** - Using and learning Trello was very helpful.
+Before, I would try to keep track of projects and task mentally, without help by writing it down.
+With Trello, we were able to keep track of what needed to get done, and who was doing it.
+I'll be looking foward to using Trello for future project.

 ## Product Showcase